accessibility-luxembourg/accessibilite.public.lu/content/en/raam1/referentiel-technique.md

 	- if the subtitles are not closed captions*, check that there is a function that allows you to activate and deactivate these subtitles.
 1. If this is the case, the criterion is validated.

-##### Correspondences {class="disclosure mapping"}
+##### Mapping {class="disclosure mapping"}

 - WCAG 2.1: [2.1.1 Keyboard (A)](https://www.w3.org/Translations/WCAG21-fr/#keyboard)
 - EN 301 549 V3.2.1 (2021-03): *7.1.1 Captioning playback*, *7.2.1 Audio description playback*, *11.2.1.1.1 Keyboard*.

-#### [Criterion 3.14](#crit-3-14) [AA] For each [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), are alternative control functionalities presented at the same level as other [primary control](glossaire.md#primary-control-of-a-time-based-media) functionalities? {id="crit-3-14"}
+#### [Criterion 3.14](#crit-3-14) [AA] For each [time-based media](glossaire.md#time-based-media-audio-video-and-synchronised), are alternative control features presented at the same level as other [primary control](glossaire.md#primary-control-of-a-time-based-media) features? {id="crit-3-14"}

-**[Test 3.14.1](#test-3-14-1):** For each temporal medium, do the alternative control functionalities meet these conditions? {id="test-3-14-1"}
+**[Test 3.14.1](#test-3-14-1):** For each temporal medium, do the alternative control features meet these conditions? {id="test-3-14-1"}
-- For each time-based medium, the functionality that enables subtitles to be activated and deactivated is presented at the same level as the other primary control functionalities;
+- For each time-based medium, the functionality that enables subtitles to be activated and deactivated is presented at the same level as the other primary control features;
-- For each time-based medium, the functionality enabling audio description to be activated and deactivated is presented at the same level as the other primary control functionalities.
+- For each time-based medium, the functionality enabling audio description to be activated and deactivated is presented at the same level as the other primary control features.

 ##### Evaluation methodology {class="disclosure methodo"}

 ###### iOS and Android

 1. Locate pre-recorded time-based media with an alternative (synchronised captions or audio description) on the screen.
-1. If subtitles are present, check that the functionality that enables subtitles to be activated and deactivated is presented at the same level as the other functionalities (such as the playback functionality, for example), i.e. that it is not necessary to perform more actions to trigger subtitles than to trigger the other functionalities.
+1. If subtitles are present, check that the functionality that enables subtitles to be activated and deactivated is presented at the same level as the other features (such as the playback functionality, for example), i.e. that it is not necessary to perform more actions to trigger subtitles than to trigger the other features.
 For example, if the play button can be activated from the interface by a simple tap gesture (without the need to activate a first component), the subtitles function should be available in the same way, with a simple tap gesture.
 If the subtitles function is available from a drop-down menu that needs to be activated (by a tap gesture, for example), it will not be considered to be at the same level because there will be an additional step to perform.
 1. If audio description is present, check that the function that enables you to activate and deactivate audio description is presented at the same level as the other functions.
 1. If this is the case, the criterion is validated.

 Note: Although volume and playback controls may be physical components of the devices (volume buttons on a smartphone for example), it is not required that these devices have physical controls dedicated to activating subtitles and audio description or that these controls, if they exist, are located at the same level.

-##### Correspondences {class="disclosure mapping"}
+##### Mapping {class="disclosure mapping"}

 - WCAG 2.1 N/A
 - EN 301 549 V3.2.1 (2021-03) *7.3 User controls for captions and audio description*.